 A friend of mine tells me to wait for time to pass.
 Most problems can be solved by me ageing, apparently.
 But I don’t trust this opinion.
-I know too many people who waited for time to heal, and they’re still waiting.
+I know too many people who have waited for time to heal, and they’re still waiting.
 When you avoid dealing with your emotions post break-up, they’ll likely fester.
-They’ll trickle to other relationships and your outlook on love may weaken.
+They can trickle to other relationships and your outlook on love could weaken.
 I find, certain steps can help me gain the emotional clarity needed to process a relationship’s demise.

 1 Acknowledge Your Feelings

 We each have our own way of dealing with things.
-A healthy coping process includes self-permission – accepting and identifying feelings without judgment.
-It’s impossible to avoid the pangs of loss, but by letting our thoughts out, we can let the pangs hurt a little less.
+A healthy coping process includes self-permission – accepting and identifying your feelings without judgment.
+While it’s impossible to avoid the pangs of loss, by letting our thoughts out, we can let the pangs hurt a little less.